pbastowski/angular2-now/README.md

 ## Angular 2.0 component syntax using Angular 1.x and Babel with Meteor

-This is only a "technology preview" and very much a work in progress.
-I was really curious if I could use the Angular 2 `@` Component syntax in Angular 1, by using Babel.
-Guess what, it's pretty amazing what can be achieved and not too difficult.
-Ok, so it's not Angular 2, but I like the syntax and the ability to create new components by extend existing components.
-Anyway, have a look, play around with it, and if you feel like it then let me know what you think.
+This is very much a work in progress.
+I was really curious if I could use the Angular 2 @ Component syntax in Angular 1, by using Babel.
+Apparently I can, and it is not too difficult either.
+Ok, so it's not Angular 2, but it looks like it.
+Anyway, have a look, play around with it and let me know what you think.

 You are also welcome to contribute to this project.

+### Can I use this outside of Meteor?
+Sure.
+This example is coded for Meteor, however, you can just as easily use this library in any other workflow that can run Babel.
+All the work is done by the ES6 decorator functions in angular2-now.js.
+Just include that library in your code and expose/import them where you want to use them as decorators.

 ### Installation

     meteor add pbastowski:angular2-now